-As you can see, woman-owned companies are sweeping the nation, creating more jobs, and offering ongoing kickbacks to the economy.
+As you can see, woman-owned companies are sweeping the nation, creating more jobs.
+They also offering ongoing kickbacks to the economy.
 We’re thankful to be leading the charge of women-owned enterprises and creating new opportunities for women in business every single day.

 The Proliferation of Woman-Owned Franchises

-While women-owned businesses are popping up in every sector, the data surrounding woman-owned franchise businesses is particularly compelling.
-According to a 2017 report commissioned by the International Franchise Association (IFA), a striking 30.6% of franchise businesses are owned by women.
+While women owned businesses are popping up in every sector, the data surrounding woman-owned franchise businesses is particularly compelling.
+According to a 2017 report done by the International Franchise Association (IFA), a striking 30.6% of franchise businesses are owned by women.
 That figure represents a 20.5% increase from data collected five years earlier.

-This is significant since franchises represent a substantial number of small businesses in the U.S. If the trend continues (which experts predict it will), it indicates that women will continue to migrate to the franchise industry in increasing numbers over the coming years.
-This, of course, means more job opportunities for workers, more unique small businesses operating in the U.S., and more successful franchise locations for companies.
+This is significant since franchises represent a substantial number of small businesses in the United States.
+If the trend continues (which experts predict it will), it indicates that women will continue to migrate to the franchise industry in increasing numbers over the coming years.
+This means more job opportunities for workers, more unique small businesses operating in the United States.
+It also means more successful franchise locations for companies.